-12 UK seaside towns for summer trips
+12 seaside towns near London

 What’s the vibe?
 Shabby chic, with a growing emphasis on the chic.